 Ultimate responsibility for the financial statements rests with the Canada Post Corporation Board of Directors.
 The Board of Directors ensures that management fulfills its responsibilities for financial reporting and internal control principally through the Audit Committee and the Pension Committee.
-The Audit Committee oversees the internal audit activities of the Plan, reviews the annual financial statements and the external auditor's report, and recommends them to the Board of Directors for approval.
-The Pension Committee, which is composed of the Chairperson of the Board of Directors of Canada Post Corporation and four directors who are not employees of the Corporation, meets regularly with management to satisfy itself that the delegated responsibilities are properly discharged.
+The Audit Committee oversees the internal audit activities of the Plan, reviews the annual financial statements and the external auditor's report, and recommends them to the Board of Directors of Canada Post Corporation and four directors who are not employees of the Corporation, meets regularly with management to satisfy itself that the delegated responsibilities are properly discharged.

-The Plan's actuary, Mercer (Canada) Limited, completed an actuarial assessment of the assets and going-concern obligations of the Plan as of December 31, 2022, for inclusion in the Plan's financial statements.
+The Plan's actuary, Mercer (Canada) Limited, completed an actuarial assessment of the assets and goingconcern obligations of the Plan as of December 31, 2023, for inclusion in the Plan's financial statements.
 The results of the actuaries' assessment are set out in the actuaries' opinion.
 This assessment was performed in accordance with accepted actuarial practice.
 The actuarial assumptions used in these financial statements reflect management's best estimate of future economic events.